 Classic German dessert recipes are prized by those who love delicious desserts.
-The extravagance in the ingredients called for in the old recipes is balanced by their wholesome, delicious, Old World taste.
+The extravagance in the ingredients called for in the old recipes is balanced by their deliciously wholesome Old World taste.
 Calorie counting isn't permitted folks.
 These are desserts meant to be enjoyed!